 This selection maps intensities the same as the False Color palette, except that a pixel with zero values in both red and green is turned white instead of black.
 This feature is useful when printing because it saves ink.
-To produce the best possible image, manually adjust the minimum data range.
+Generally, the minimum data range must be manually adjusted to produce the best possible image.